kush1702/ELpais-scraper/README.md

 ```

 - This will run the test in parallel on 5 browsers/devices via BrowserStack.
-- **The test will scrape and print the first 5 article titles in each browser/device.**
+- **The test will scrape and print the first 5 article titles and content in each browser/device, check image accessibility, and mark the session as passed only if all 5 articles have non-empty titles, content, and accessible images.**
 - You can view the results and videos in your [BrowserStack Automate dashboard](https://automate.browserstack.com/dashboard/v2/builds).
-- Each session will be marked as "passed" if 5 article titles are found, or "failed" otherwise.
+- Each session will be marked as "passed" if all 5 articles are valid, or "failed" otherwise.

 ---